quire-io/guide/_docs/tasklistad-04-external-team.md

 **Note:** The number of external members will count towards the total number of 30 members allowed in each organization.
 {: .notice--warning}

-To edit an external team (eg. remove an external team member), hover the external team's name and click on the **pen** icon.
+To edit an external team (eg. remove an external team member), hover the external team's name and click on the **edit (pen)** icon.

 ![edit external team]({{ site.url }}{{ site.baseurl }}/assets/images/external-team/external_team_edit.png)

-To delete an external team, hover the external team's name and click on the **trash** icon.
+To delete an external team, hover the external team's name and click on the **trash bin** icon.

 ![delete external team]({{ site.url }}{{ site.baseurl }}/assets/images/external-team/external_team_delete.png)